If you’ve been shopping for a new TV, you’ve probably seen the terms 4K UHD and HDR thrown around a lot.

 Many people don’t know that we use HDR every day.
 For example, smartphone cameras and photography cameras use HDR.

-No matter what, to make the most of either 4K UHD or HDR, you need to make sure everything in the chain supports it.
-For example, in order to watch a movie in 4K UHD, you need to have a TV and Blu-ray player that can play it, as well as a 4K UHD movie.
+No matter what, to make the most of either 4K UHD or HDR, you must ensure everything in the chain supports it.
+For example, to watch a movie in 4K UHD, you need to have a TV and Blu-ray player that can play it and a 4K UHD movie.

 Otherwise, it would only display at the maximum resolution of the weakest link in the chain.